Arye-H/html-into-js/README.md

 ```
 <br/>

-2. Make sure that the parent HTML element in the main HTML file, under which you want to create / edit / delete elements using the code, has an ID set for it. for example:
+2. Be sure, that the parent HTML element in the main HTML file, which you want to use the create / edit / delete elements under it, has an ID.<br/>For example:
 ```
 <body>
   <div id="MainDiv"></div>